 You can make some types of works to your house without needing planning permission.
 These are called permitted development rights.

-The Planning Portal website has lots of guidance on planning permission and when you will need it.
+Planning Portal: permission has lots of guidance on planning permission and when you will need it.
 You can explore the online houses linked below to find out about specific types of work.

 The Planning Portal interactive detached house gives guidance on many common householder projects, including home microgeneration, in England.